Illinois Product Liability Lawyers

 - Punitive damages

 We understand the many ways that a serious product-related injury can affect your life and your family.
-That’s why our Belleville product liability lawyers at Cates Mahoney, LLC are dedicated to providing you personalized representation from attorneys you can trust.
+That’s why our Illinois product liability lawyers at Cates Mahoney, LLC are dedicated to providing you personalized representation from attorneys you can trust.
 We’ll fight to get the best possible outcome for your case and to help you on the path to recovery from your injury.

 What is Product Liability?

 Product Liability refers to a field of law that allows victims injured by dangerous or defective products to sue for compensation for their injuries and losses.
 Generally, product liability lawsuits are brought against the makers, sellers, and distributors of the dangerous and/or defective products, such as the manufacturers of prescription drugs or medical devices.